RichardBradley/liquibase.github.com/documentation/rollback.md

 ## Rollback Tag Available Attributes ##

-^ nested tags | Standard LiquiBase change tags to generate rollback statements  |
+^ nested tags | Standard Liquibase change tags to generate rollback statements  |
 ^ tag text | SQL to run to rollback this change  |
 ^ changeSetId  | Id of changeset to rerun in order to rollback this change.
 Example: for rolling back a dropTable change, reference the changeSet that created the table.  |
 ^ changeSetAuthor  | Author of changeset to rerun in order to rollback this change  |